zhyonc/sysproxy/README.md

 ### How to use
 #### Inbound
+The "inbound" setting represents the configuration of the System Proxy.
+Therefore the changes in this section will affect to all processes that uses the global Internet configuration.
-- If you don't want to use system proxy, not need to set inbound
+If you don't want to use system proxy, not need to set "inbound".
 - Click Setting menu item to open inbound form
 - Input and add inbound info that controls system proxy
 - After modified inbound list, don't forget to click update button